gitbls/sdm/Docs/Disk-Encryption.md

 * `--unique-ssh` &mdash; Use a different SSH host key in the initramfs.
 The default is to use the host OS SSH key
 * Network configuration settings &mdash; You may need to use some or all of these depending on your network configuration

+### SSH and initramfs notes

+Things to know when using SSH as documented here

+* You must use `ssh root@ip.ad.dd.rs`.
+The username `root` is important, as that's how SSH is configured in the initramfs
+* You won't be able to SSH using ".local" names when initramfs SSH is running; avahi is not running in the initramfs so the system is unknown to MDNS (that's the protocol that is used for ".local")
+* WiFi is not supported for the SSH initramfs connection at the moment

 ## initramfs

 initramfs is one of the first programs run during a RasPiOS system boot.
 Since the system has been configured to use an encrypted rootfs, initramfs will try to boot using that configuration, and it will fail.